Chart Color Schemes

 Girraween has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are likely to impact this area.
-Notable projects include the Westmead Health Precinct Redevelopment, Toongabbie Bridge and Wentworth Avenue Upgrade, M4 Smart Motorway, and Integrated Mental Health Complex Westmead.
-The following list details those projects expected to be most relevant.
+AreaSearch has identified a total of three projects that are likely to impact this particular area.
+Notable among these are the Westmead Health Precinct Redevelopment, Toongabbie Bridge and Wentworth Avenue Upgrade, M4 Smart Motorway, and Integrated Mental Health Complex Westmead.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.